 There’s no marketing budget, but the pair cleverly managed to get their business in the public eye.
 They achieved this by following the news and Government announcements closely.
 “If you Googled ‘Moneyed’ two months ago, you would never find us.
 Like most startups, we’re bootstrapping, so keeping costs low is really important.
 We couldn’t afford to pay £5 per click for an ad in Google.”

-“When mortgage payment holidays were announced, we realised that there were no resources for people to find out how it impacted future repayments.
+“When mortgage payment holidays were announced, we realized that there were no resources for people to find out how it impacted future repayments.
 We quickly built a calculator, tweeted Martin Lewis of Money Saving Expert and emailed journalists writing about mortgage holidays.
 As a result, we were linked to by the Guardian, The Sun, and in Money Saving Expert’s weekly email and over 120,000 people used our calculator.
 Now, if you Google ‘Moneyed’, we’re on the first page of results.”

 Moneyed is targeting app users via their employers because it gives the startup an opportunity to host upskilling workshops.
 “We recently started a partnership with [corporate wellbeing platform] Gympass that gives us access to more than 100 companies.
 This partnership came as a direct result of improving our visibility in Google,” said Short.